sotibx2022/KTMecommerce/README.md

 6) optionally we can use $pull method of mongoDB to delete specific subcatgory. which is atomic operation, can be done in single line, without fetching data reduces network resources.
 REMAINING ON CLIENT SIDE:-
 funcational issues -
-15. there is no pagination in catelog page.
 16. the brand sliders need to be from DB.
 19. no items to item in cart.
 20. no items to item in wishlist.